wsnh2022/AutoHotkey-V2/README.md

 # AutoHotkey-V2
 AutoHotkey Version 2 Scripts are located here

-# 🚀 AutoHotkey Productivity Suite - SELECTED TEXT ACTION MENU
+# 🚀 AHK Productivity Suite - SELECTED TEXT ACTION MENU

 Supercharge your Windows workflow with this comprehensive AutoHotkey script.
 Designed to boost productivity and streamline daily tasks, this suite offers a range of powerful features accessible through an intuitive menu system.